Gallogly College of Engineering

-Within the College of Engineering, the School of Computer Science offers a minor in Computer Science, and Computational Technology, the School of Electrical and Computer Engineering offers a minor in Electrical and Computer Engineering, and the School of Civil Engineering and Environmental Science offers a minor in Environmental Science.
+Within the Gallogly College of Engineering, the School of Computer Science offers a minor in Computer Science, and Computational Technology, the School of Electrical and Computer Engineering offers a minor in Electrical and Computer Engineering, and the School of Civil Engineering and Environmental Science offers minors in Environmental Science and Water and Sanitation for Health and Sustainable Development.
 In addition, engineering students may complete minors in other Colleges at OU — such as math, chemistry, entrepreneurship, etc. — and these will be posted on the transcript after graduation.

 Several engineering programs offer accelerated BS/MS degrees.

 - Bachelor of Science in Aerospace Engineering and Master of Science (in Aerospace Engineering)

 - Bachelor of Science in Architectural Engineering and Master of Science (Civil Engineering)

 - Bachelor of Science in Chemical Engineering and Master of Science (in Bioengineering)

 - Bachelor of Science in Chemical Engineering and Master of Science (in Biotechnology)